-The Detroit Zoo is home to animals from A to Z, including aardvarks and zebras and hundreds of other species in between.
+The Detroit Zoo is home to animals from A to Z, including anteaters and zebras and hundreds of other species in between.
 More than 2,000 animals representing over 245 species of amphibians, mammals, birds and reptiles live in the Zoo’s 125-acres of true-to-life habitats that bring visitors face-to-face with these exotic creatures.

 The Detroit Zoo’s 125 acres feature award-winning attractions such as the National Amphibian Conservation Center, Great Apes of Harambee and Arctic Ring of Life.
 The newest attraction – the 33,000-square-foot Polk Penguin Conservation Center – is the largest facility for penguins in the world.
 Expansive, naturalistic habitats are home to 2,400 animals of 255 species, […]

 The Detroit Zoological Society’s mission of Celebrating and Saving Wildlife extends far beyond our front gates.
 We participate in dozens of cooperative national and local programs to ensure the long-term survival of animal populations, including the Great Lakes piping plover, eastern massasauga rattlesnake, Wyoming toads, Puerto Rican crested toads, snow leopards, polar bears and zebras.